MicrosoftDX/DeviceSilhouette/Documentation/test.md

 This is a very simple web test.
 It calls the GET /v0.1/devices/{deviceId}/messages operation for a registered device name device1.
 To test make sure the service is running on http://localhost:80 and the sample_client_simple.js is running with device1.
-The test verify the expected http return code: 200 and a valid JSON in the response body.
+The test verifies the expected http return code: 200 and a valid JSON in the response body.